Lessons

 What ages and levels do you teach?

 Lessons can be 30, 45, or 60 minutes long.
 Most students take weekly lessons, but the frequency can be adjusted to suit your schedule and learning pace.
+Students who take weekly lessons typically advance faster than those taking biweekly lessons.

 Absolutely not!
 Many adults take piano lessons, some starting in their retirement.
 Adults often learn faster than children because they are self-motivated.
 It is never too late to start.
+I have several adult students who have picked the piano up very fast and are reading music from lesson #1!

 Yes — if you give at least 24 hours’ notice, I’ll do my best to reschedule within the same term.
 Lessons missed without notice are charged in full.